Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Conclusion

 \begin{itemize}

 \itemsep{1pt}

-\item Galaxies generally lose preferential major axis alignment with their nearest filaments with decreasing redshift, with stars losing this shape-alignment earlier ($z\leq3$) than inner DM halos ($z\leq2$) and outer DM halos ($z\leq0.5$).
-The strongest shape alignment is seen for halos that are prolate, high-mass (${\logms}\geq10$), and near high-density filaments.
-Prolate galaxies retain strong shape alignment with their outer halos down to $z=0$, indicating the potential use of prolate galaxy alignments to map the early cosmic web (\S~\ref{sec:align}).
+\item The shape-filament alignment of galaxies decreases with time, with stars, inner DM halos, and outer DM halos losing preferential shape alignment at $z=3$, 2, and 0, respectively.
+The strongest shape alignment is seen in halos that are prolate, high-mass (${\logms}\geq10$), and in high-density filaments.
+The outer halo shape alignment increases with mass at all redshifts, but for the inner halo, this only holds at $z\gtrsim2$ (\S~\ref{sec:align}).

-\item For $z\gtrsim1$, at fixed stellar mass, there is an increase in the fraction of prolate galaxies and halos (especially at ${\logms}\sim8-9$) near low-density filaments, while the fraction of spheroidal halos increases in high-density filaments (\S~\ref{sec:3dshape}).
-More These trends weaken substantially or mildly reverse at $z\lesssim1$ .
+\item At $z\gtrsim1$, there is a significant increase in the fraction of prolate (spheroidal) halos in higher (lower) density filaments at fixed stellar mass, as well as a small rise in prolate stellar structures in higher-density filaments.
+At $z\lesssim1$, higher stellar spheroidal (oblate) fractions are associated with high-density (low-density) filaments (\S~\ref{sec:3dshape}).

-\item At fixed stellar mass, increasing filament density is strongly associated with increasing stellar sAM of galaxies, and to a lesser extent, associated with a larger (smaller) fraction of stars in rotation-supported/disk-like (velocity dispersion-supported/bulge-like) orbits (\S~\ref{sec:kin}).
-At early times, galaxies that are more extended relative to the average mass-size relation at that redshift have higher stellar sAM and reside in high-density filaments than those that are more compact (\S~\ref{sec:size}).
-All of these trends weaken at later times. \item Baryonic physics, including stellar feedback, plays a sizable role in the evolution of galaxy morphologies, as (1) the DM-only TNG50-Dark simulation generates more prolate halos with increasing mass at any redshift, in direct contrast to the hydrodynamic TNG50 simulation, and (2) TNG50-Dark shows a smaller drop in shape alignment from outer to inner halos than TNG50.
+\item At fixed stellar mass, increasing stellar sAM of galaxies is strongly associated with increasing filament density at all times, albeit the relationship weakens considerably by $z=0$.
+At $z\gtrsim0.5$, a higher fraction of stars in rotation-supported/disk-like orbits and a lower fraction of stars in velocity dispersion-supported/bulge-like orbits are associated with high-density filaments (\S~\ref{sec:kin}).

+\item At early times, more extended galaxies have significantly higher stellar sAM and reside in somewhat higher density filaments than more compact galaxies (\S~\ref{sec:size}).
+These trends weaken at later times.

+\item Baryonic physics plays a sizable role in the evolution of galaxy morphologies, as (1) the DM-only TNG50-Dark simulation generates more prolate halos with increasing mass at any redshift, in direct contrast to the hydrodynamic TNG50 simulation, and (2) TNG50-Dark shows stronger shape-filament alignment in inner halos than TNG50.